Relations with Colombia

 • Colombia provides demining training to NATO Allies and partners through Colombia’s International Demining Centre (CIDES) participation in the network of NATO Partnership Training and Education Centres (PTECs).
 NATO also supports Colombia in its efforts to build the capacities and capabilities of the Colombian armed forces.

-• In 2018, Secretary General Jens Stoltenberg welcomed then Colombian President Juan Manuel Santos as well as then President Iván Duque for the first time to NATO.
+• In 2018, former Secretary General Jens Stoltenberg welcomed then Colombian President Juan Manuel Santos as well as then President Iván Duque for the first time to NATO.
 During high-level talks at NATO Headquarters on 22 January 2021, Colombian Vice Foreign Minister for Multilateral Affairs Adriana Mejia, Vice Defence Minister for Strategy and Planning Jairo Garcia and NATO representatives decided to extend the bilateral cooperation on issues such as interoperability.
 An agreement on cooperation and the security of information also entered into force in January 2021.

 • NATO also engages more broadly on security challenges facing Latin America.
-In December 2020, NATO’s Deputy Secretary General Mircea Geoană attended the Concordia Americas Summit, where political leaders, business innovators and non-governmental representatives discussed how to tackle, together, the challenges facing the Western Hemisphere.
+In December 2020, former NATO Deputy Secretary General Mircea Geoană attended the Concordia Americas Summit, where political leaders, business innovators and non-governmental representatives discussed how to tackle, together, the challenges facing the Western Hemisphere.
 In this context, the Deputy Secretary General stressed the value of global partnerships, such as the one NATO shares with Colombia, to manage these issues.

 • In December 2021, Colombia and NATO agreed a new framework of cooperation, the Individually Tailored Partnership Programme, marking the beginning of an even closer partnership.
 Colombia was the first partner to transition into this programme, which covers areas for enhanced cooperation such as interoperability, building integrity, training and education, and climate change and security.